squid-cache/squid-cache.github.io/ConfigExamples/Chat/Telegram.rst

 <<TableOfContents>>

-== How to block Telegram ==

-Telegram uses own protocol, MProto, which can be utilize TCP/SOCKS/HTTP over own tunneling.
-Ergo, there is too difficult to completely block Telegram.
-To do that, you must use complex configuration: you need to block TCP/HTTP/SOCKS channel.

 == How to pass Telegram ==

-In case of you require to '''pass''' Telegram, keep in mind, starting from version 0.10.11 (for tdesktop) Telegram client uses pinned SSL connection during bootstrap connection to 149.154.164.0/22, 149.154.172.0/22.
-So, SSL Bump-aware proxy must me configured to splice initial connection Telegram to server:
+Starting from version 0.10.11 (for tdesktop) Telegram client uses a pinned TLS connection during bootstrap connection to 149.154.164.0/22 or 149.154.172.0/22.
+So [[Features/SslPeekAndSplice|SSL-Bump]] proxy must be configured to splice initial connection from Telegram to server:

 {{{

-# SSL bump rules
+# SSL-bump rules
 acl DiscoverSNIHost at_step SslBump1
 # Splice Telegram bootstrap
 acl NoSSLIntercept ssl::server_name_regex 149\.154\.16[4-7]\.
 149\.154\.17[2-5]\.
 ssl_bump peek DiscoverSNIHost
 ssl_bump splice NoSSLIntercept
 ssl_bump bump all
 }}}

-It also can be uses as block tool for Telegram - just remove Telegram net from splice ACL.
+It also can be used as a block tool for Telegram - just remove Telegram net from splice ACL.

-== Some details ==
+== How to block Telegram ==

+Telegram uses own protocol (MProto) which can utilize TCP, SOCKS, or HTTP tunneling.
+To block Telegram you must use a complex configuration blocking all of those channels.

+'''NOTE:''' Telegram is really difficult to block.
+It can use 80 port with own tunnelling, SOCKS4/5, Tor, etc. AFAIK, Tor is impossible to completely block in any way if you can't block Tor's SOCKS entry point and/or any SOCKS proxies.

+=== SOCKS ===

-You may want to block Telegram if you live in censorship-friendly country.
-To do that you need to block SOCKS protocol (by any way) in your network, and ban Telegram access point with 149.154.164.0/22 and 149.154.172.0/22 networks.
+To block Telegram you need to block SOCKS protocol (by any way) in your network, and ban Telegram access point with 149.154.164.0/22 and 149.154.172.0/22 networks.

-== More ==
+=== TCP ===

 The simplest way to block Telegram is use Cisco and write ACL: